Belfast patient recall: What we know

 Who is Dr Watt?

-Dr Watt was a consultant neurologist at Royal Victoria and City hospitals in Belfast, as well as treating patients at private clinics.
+Dr Watt is a consultant neurologist at the Royal Victoria and City hospitals in Belfast, and also treated patients at private clinics.

-He qualified in medicine in 1985 from Queen's University Belfast and specialised in neurology in June 1996.
+He qualified in medicine in 1985 from Queen's University, Belfast and specialised in neurology in June 1996.

 Up until June 2017, he was one of 10 consultant neurologists working for the Belfast Health and Social Care Trust.

-Dr Watt, who is in his 50s, treated patients with neurological conditions - brain conditions including Parkinson's Disease, epilepsy, multiple sclerosis (MS), stroke and Motor Neurone Disease (MND).
+Dr Watt, who is in his 50s, treats patients with neurological conditions - including Parkinson's disease, epilepsy, multiple sclerosis (MS), stroke and motor neurone disease (MND).

 The Ulster Independent Clinic said that Dr Watt operated a private practice but he voluntarily suspended it in June 2017.

-He is currently not treating patients, but remains an employee of the trust.
+He is not currently treating patients, but remains a paid employee of the trust.

 What happened?

+The trust said that patient safety measures were immediately put in place which included restrictions on aspects of Dr Watt's practice.

-The final report from Royal College of Physicians was sent to the trust on Thursday 26 April.
+The final report from the Royal College of Physicians was sent to the trust on Thursday 26 April.

 Who is affected?